Updated: Feb 10

 While both female and male sterilization are very effective in preventing pregnancy, they do not prevent sexually transmitted infections and provide no barrier against contracting one.

-Because of this, individuals should continue to use either a female or male condom in order to prevent the possible transmission of a sexually transmitted infection.
+Because of this, individuals should continue to use either an internal or external condom in order to prevent the possible transmission of a sexually transmitted infection.